prvisitacion-ayaa/cccs106-group06-showcase/README.md

 | Positive rating | +2 |
 | Reported/removed content | Points may be deducted |

-> **Note:** The NotePoints system in the initial MVP is a virtual reward mechanism.
+> **Note:** The LearnPoints system in the initial MVP is a virtual reward mechanism.
 Real-money rewards are outside the initial MVP and may be considered as a future enhancement.

 ---